gvanrossum/patma/README.md

 Study that one carefully!
 The first pattern has two literals, and can be thought of as an extension of the literal pattern shown above.
-But the next two patterns combine a literal and a variable, and the variable is *extracted* from the target value (`point`).
-The fourth pattern is a double extraction, which makes it conceptually similar to the unpacking assignment `(x, y) = point`.
+But the next two patterns combine a literal and a variable, and the variable *captures* a value from the subject (`point`).
+The fourth pattern captures two values, which makes it conceptually similar to the unpacking assignment `(x, y) = point`.

-If you are using classes to structure your data (e.g. data classes) you can use the class name followed by an argument list resembling a constructor, but with the ability to extract variables:
+If you are using classes to structure your data (e.g. data classes) you can use the class name followed by an argument list resembling a constructor, but with the ability to capture variables:

 ```py
 from dataclasses import dataclass